Murder of Santos Rodriguez: Legacy

-The Dallas Brown Berets led the coordination of a protest march in memory of Santos on Saturday, July 22, 1978.
+The Dallas Brown Berets led the coordination of a protest march in memory of Santos on July 22.
 The march was to assemble at 12:00 pm at Kennedy Plaza, proceed to old Dallas City Hall at 106 S. Harwood, and conclude around 3:30 pm at the new Dallas City Hall at 1500 Marilla St. Although as many as 1,000 marchers were expected, 300 marchers ultimately participated.
-The Brown Berets met with the Dallas Police Department to reassure their hopes and plans for a peaceful march, and the 50 riot-equipped tactical police assigned to the march kept out of sight of the marchers.
+The Brown Berets met with the Dallas Police Department to express their hopes and plans for a peaceful march, and the 50 riot-equipped tactical police assigned to the march kept out of sight of the marchers.
 Around 50 Brown Berets walked beside the marchers, and around 40 members of the Community of Churches were in attendance as neutral observers.
-Bessie Rodriguez was also in attendance, but left in tears after speaking to reporters, stating that her attorney told her the case for trying Cain was hopeless, and that while she appreciated the marcher's support, she lamented the size of the march.
-The majority of the marchers were Mexican Americans, and organizations in attendance included the Multi-Racial Committee for Justice, the American GI Forum, the Hispanic Organization of Women, and the National Organization of Women.
+Bessie Rodriguez was also in attendance but left in tears after speaking to reporters, stating that her attorney told her the case for trying Cain was hopeless, and that while she appreciated the marchers' support, she lamented the size of the march.
+The majority of the marchers were Mexican Americans; organizations in attendance included the Multi-Racial Committee for Justice, the American GI Forum, the Hispanic Organization of Women, and the National Organization for Women.
 Marchers chanted slogans such as "We want Justice", "Viva Santos", "Down with Carter, down with Bell", and "Viva la Raza".

 Awareness and memorials for Santos continued over the years.
 A park in Seattle, Washington is named after Santos.
 The Santos Rodriguez Memorial Park is located on 16th Ave S. and S. Lander St., and is the front yard of El Centro de la Raza, a non-profit organization.
 From July 24 to 26, 2013, a graveside ritual at Oakland Cemetery, a panel discussion at the Latino Cultural Center, and a community rally at Pike Park were held in honor of Santos.
 From July 2013 to August 2013, the Latino Cultural Center presented the exhibit Justicia: the Struggle for Mexican-American Civil Rights in Dallas, Texas, 1920–2012 in conjunction with the Dallas Mexican-American Historical League (DMAHL).
 The focus of the exhibit was the shooting of Santos.
-Then-president of DMAHL Albert Valtierra said the shooting of Santos galvanized the community, and began the civil rights fight for Mexican Americans in Dallas.
+Then-president of DMAHL Albert Valtierra said the shooting of Santos galvanized the community and marked the beginning of the civil rights fight for Mexican Americans in Dallas.
 Interviews presented at the exhibit are now located at the Dallas History and Archives division of the Dallas Public Library.